Those 2 words create a feeling of fear and are generally repellent, but why?

-If you don’t fall for that type of advert then don’t sign up for the piano package that process you to be a Mozart.2 after 6 months!
+If you don’t fall for that type of advert then don’t sign up for the piano package that promises you to be a Mozart.2 after 6 months!

 Also, investing in a very expansive app that should help you to learn the piano perfectly is a myth!

-I hope you will have a lot of fun with your piano playing and please if you think that this article is helpful, then SHARE IT SHARE IT and SHARE IT AGAIN!
+I hope you will have a lot of fun with your piano playing and please if you think that this article is helpful, then SHARE IT and SHARE IT AGAIN!